Algospongia: Background and possible taxonomic affinity

-Members of the group occur in the fossil record from the Ordovician to the Late Permian periods, although only Wetheredella is promininent prior to the start of the Devonian.
+Members of the group occur in the fossil record from the Ordovician to the Late Permian periods, although only Wetheredella is prominent prior to the start of the Devonian.
 They share a common wall appearance (frequently perforated), possess functional apertures between successive chambers or cells, and appear to have had a sessile or attached mode of life, at depths considered too deep for green algae but possibly overlapping those of red algae, while morphologically they do not exactly resemble members of either of those groups.
 The most comprehensive recent taxonomic treatment of the group is by Vachard & Cózar, 2010, in which they are treated as a single class divided into 2 orders (Aoujgalida and Moravamminida, corresponding to Aoujgaliales and Moravamminales in botanical nomenclature) typified by the genera Aoujgalia and Moravammina, respectively, plus a number of suborders; this treatment is reproduced below, together with adjustments based on more recent literature of relevance.